Festival Wristband Removal 101

 illegal Party in Abandoned Subway Station

 Checkout this awesome review of an illegal party in a abandoned train station.
 Gothamist John Signore had the opportunity to attend this secret underground party, and he gave us a full review of this amazing event.
-Check out the review below:
+Check out the review below: (All photos are credited to Gothamist)

 At a quarter to midnight on Friday I spotted the man with a wire coming out of his ear and a giant flower on his lapel.
 He was standing outside a DUMBO subway station, wearing a suit and holding a clipboard just as I’d been promised.
 I approached nonchalantly, trying to play it cool in that overcompensating manner favored by shady characters.
 He was telling a small group of ten or so strangers to walk to a nearby pedestrian plaza and await further instructions.
 “Before We Were Ghosts” had begun.